 Here are the brands with licenses to actively grow, process, and sell cannabis in Florida.
 The number of dispensaries is approximate.

 Liberty Health Sciences

-Overall, there are over a dozen dispensaries in the Miami area.
-You should find at least 15 in Jacksonville, while the Bonita Springs region has nine.
+There are over a dozen dispensaries in the Miami area.
+You should find at least 14 in Jacksonville, while the Bonita Springs region has 10.

 Who Leads the Florida MMJ Market?